 The room was dark and quiet.
 My back was stiff.
 A sharp pain pinged between my shoulder blades due mainly to the angle I was holding my arm at.
 Most nights, I slept on my side, on the lounge, which allowed me to reach across from where I was lying and rest my hand on Bren’s heart.

 We had been sleeping in the lounge room for months.
 Bren was on a recliner and slept in a kind of supported sitting position – I was on the lounge.
-Palliative care had supplied the recliner when Bren could no longer sleep in our bed because the tumours had made it too painful for him to lay flat on his back, side or stomach.
+Palliative care had supplied the recliner when my brave husband could no longer sleep in our bed because the tumours had made it too painful for him to lay flat on his back, side or stomach.

 We talked about what might happen in the days ahead, after Bren’s death, for the children and me.